sakaiando/macroframe-forecast/README.md

 python -m pip install .
 ```

+# Documentation

+Please refer to [this link](https://sakaiando.github.io/macroframe-forecast/) for documentation.

 # Development

 For development of the code, it's recommended to install the editable version of the package, so the edits are immediately reflected for testing: